High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Tyra Banks shows off her feet in high heels on the blue carpetTyra Banks shows off her feet in high heels on the blue carpet (Credit: Kathy Hutchins / Shutterstock)

-High heels have been marketed for many years as a seductive fashion choice, and research has discovered that men do indeed pay more attention to women that are wearing high heels compared to other shoe choices.
+High heels have been marketed for many years as a seductive fashion choice, and research has discovered that men do indeed pay more attention to women wearing high heels than to women wearing other shoe choices.

-While high heels do often attract men, that isn’t the only reason to wear them.
-Many women wear heels to be fashionable and trendy, either to fit in with other women or simply for themselves.
+While high heels often attract men, that isn’t the only reason to wear them.
+Many women wear heels to be fashionable, either to fit in with other women or simply for themselves.

 Whether you’re going to an intimate dinner party or a bustling club, high heels will rarely – if ever- be frowned upon.

-For example, the restaurant industry often encourages female hosts, servers, and/or bartenders to wear high heels while on the clock.
+In some workplaces, high heels are often considered mandatory or strongly encouraged beyond just social norms.
+For example, the restaurant industry often encourages female hosts, servers, and bartenders to wear high heels during their shifts.

 However, it is important to note that there has been significant pushback against mandatory heels for women in recent years – if you truly don’t want to wear heels at work, it’s very unlikely that they’ll be able to force you.